ploomber/projects/debugging/nb.md

-In simple cases, pipeline error messages might give us enough information to fix the bug, but in other (which happen more often), we have to inspect the program while running to understand what's going on: see variable values, run a few commands, etc).
+In simple cases, pipeline error messages might give us enough information to fix the bug, but in other (which happen more often), we have to inspect the program while running to understand what's going on: see variable values, run a few diagnostic commands, etc.

 Inspecting our program requires us to re-execute it under the same conditions to replicate the crash.
 Replicating conditions means having the same code, parameters and input data.

-Getting the same code is easy if we know the version (or git hash) that was running during the crash.
+Getting the same code is easy if we know the version (i.e. git hash) that was running during the crash.
 Replicating parameters involves more work, one way to approach this is to make sure we always log parameters at the start of every pipeline execution.

-Input data is harder than it sounds, when our project is not properly assembled as a data pipeline, we might run into issues if we are using the incorrect file as input (e.g. reading `/data/some-file.csv` instead of `/data/file.csv`).
-That's why Ploomber puts a lot of emphasis on declaring products one and automatically propagating them to any downstream consumers, to ensure that we only declared a product once and we always read if the appropriate file or SQL table.
+Input data is harder than it sounds.
+When our project is not properly assembled as a data pipeline, we might run into issues if we use an incorrect file as input (e.g. reading `/data/some-file.csv` instead of `/data/file.csv`).
+That's why Ploomber puts a lot of emphasis on declaring products once and automatically propagating them to any downstream consumers, to ensure that there is a single source of truth and we always read if the appropriate file or SQL table from the upstream task.

-As you can see, replicating error conditions accurately involve some work from your
+As you can see, replicating error conditions accurately involves some work from your
-end: recording the project version and input parameters on every run and making sure you know which input data led to the crash.
+end: 1) recording the project version and 2) input parameters (on every run) and 3) know which input data led to the crash.
 Once you have these three pieces of information, Ploomber will provide you tools to catch those sneaky bugs.

 ## Debugger basics

-A debugger is a program that helps inspect program for debugging.
+A debugger is a program that helps inspect anoter program for debugging.
 Python comes with its own debugger called [`pdb`](https://docs.python.org/3/library/pdb.html)